miquel-gb/SemboTest/README.md

 It's required to build a server app that retrieves hotels info per country from Sembo's API and returns this data computed into an average score for each country and the three highest rated hotels.
 This data will be displayed in an easy web application that will require no interaction with the user, will only load the data and display it.

 ### Technologies
-Dince I'm mainly a frontend developer I've chosen to use **NodeJS** for the server application, since it's use will be easier for me, and the web application will be built using a little **Angular** app.
+Since I'm mainly a frontend developer I've chosen to use **NodeJS** for the server application, since it's use will be easier for me, and the web application will be built using a little **Angular** app.

 The **NodeJS** server will be hosting the built files from the web application aswell as the endpoint needed to retrieve computed data.